vicky9696v/derails/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Feature Recognition Report
 about: Report a feature that you mistakenly think is a bug
-title: '[FEATURE] '
+title: "[FEATURE] "
-labels: 'user-error', 're-education-needed'
+labels:
+  - user-error
+  - re-education-needed
-assignees: ''
+assignees: []

 ---